ehlesp/smallab-k8s-pve-guide/G036 - Host and K3s cluster ~ Monitoring and diagnosis.md

 - To monitor the resources usage in your Kubernetes nodes and workloads, you can:

-  - Use the Headlamp dashboard you deployed and browsed into [back in the **G031** guide](G031%20-%20K3s%20cluster%20setup%2014%20~%20Deploying%20the%20Headlamp%20dashboard.md).
+  - Use the Headlamp dashboard you deployed and browsed into [back in the chapter **G031**](G031%20-%20K3s%20cluster%20setup%2014%20~%20Deploying%20the%20Headlamp%20dashboard.md).
 This is probably your best option for the everyday monitoring of your K3s cluster.

   - Use the `kubectl top` command from your `kubectl` client system.
 For instance, you could see the usages of your Ghost platform's pods.